 - The perpetuation and celebration of the confederate flag

-- Various movies and other popular entertainment (Gone With the Wind is commonly cited as a sympathetic portrayal of the Confederacy)
+- Various movies and other popular entertainment (the 1939 film Gone With the Wind and the 2003 film Gods and Generals are commonly cited as a sympathetic portrayals of the Confederacy)

 - The usage of alternate names for the war to downplay of secession or betrayal (for example: “The War Between the States” or “The War of Northern Aggression”)